SUPERYELLOWBEAVER87/Packet-Monitoring/README.md

 # P4-Packet-Monitoring
-The goal of this is to use the capability of P4 devices to monitor and track flows, and collect corresponding statistics.

- Monitoring devices such as Netflow collect active IP network traffic as it flowsi n or out of an interface.
-While Netflow and other legacy protocols provide visibility and help identifying network problems, they are not granular (resolution is typically in order of seconds) and are subject to proprietary implementations.
+Monitoring devices such as Netflow collect active IP network traffic as it flows in or out of an interface.
+While Netflow and other legacy protocols provide visibility and help identifying network problems, they are not granular (resolution is typically in the order of seconds) and are subject to proprietary implementations.

  ## Simulation Network Topology
  ![image](https://user-images.githubusercontent.com/78384615/207913796-a7a8ed5b-224e-442f-8e1e-8156a3e91c48.png)